nguyenvanduy280195/MyRollBall/README.md

 CMake
 =======

-These are steps to run project with cmake
+These are steps to run the project with cmake

-## 1. Run `list-cpp-h-files.bat`
+## 1. Run `tools/list-cpp-h-files.bat`

 In `fileCpp.txt`